dexy/dexy-site/docs/tutorials/0-hello-world/index.md

 * Write a .dexy file which uses wildcards everywhere.
 * Write a second Python script and include this in your hello.txt file also.
 (You might need to modify your .dexy file - unless you are using wildcards everywhere.)
 * Create a second .txt file and include the source and output of your Python script(s) in a different way.
 (You might need to modify your .dexy file - unless you are using wildcards everywhere.)
-* Create a .txt file which lists all the objects present in d. ("This":http://docs.python.org/tutorial/datastructures.html#tut-dictionaries Python documentation might be helpful.)
+* Create a .txt file which lists all the objects present in d. ([This](http://docs.python.org/tutorial/datastructures.html#tut-dictionaries) Python documentation might be helpful.)
 How might this be helpful when composing documents?
-* Look at the list of filters "here":http://dexy.it/docs/filters.
+* Look at the list of filters [here](http://dexy.it/docs/filters).
 Read the documentation and look at the source code for all the filters we have used.
 Feel free to try other filters (if you have the necessary software installed).
-* Read the "jinja":http://jinja.pocoo.org/docs documentation.
-Try using one of the "built-in filters":http://jinja.pocoo.org/docs/templates/#builtin-filters in your document.
+* Read the [jinja](http://jinja.pocoo.org/docs) documentation.
+Try using one of the [built-in filters](http://jinja.pocoo.org/docs/templates/#builtin-filters) in your document.